What are you looking for?

 We have been creating systems in Access since 1994, and Access was already around then.
 It has always been included as part of Microsoft Office, and this is not going to disappear any time soon!
 Businesses who chose Access back in 1994 still have a system that is not obsolete, and there aren't many other businesses who can say the same thing.
 If you want a system that is going to have longevity, then Access is a great choice.

-Benefit 6.
-Part of the Microsoft Office suite so is fully integrated with the other MS Office packages, like Word, Excel & Outlook.
+6. Part of the Microsoft Office suite so is fully integrated with the other MS Office packages, like Word, Excel & Outlook.

 Simple examples here are mail merging in Word, sourcing the names and addresses (and anything else you like) from your Access database, and then sending out the mailshot via email using Outlook.
 And this is the level of integration available to a normal user, without any programming or anything!
 Similarly with exporting data and reports to Excel for ad hoc analysis, or turning an Access report into a pdf and attaching it to an email using the standard menus within Access.
-Via programming we can export data to specific file layouts or templates to satisfy the requirements of other systems; trigger emails from actions taken in a database; link in and import data from external files automatically into an Access database; and so on.
+Via programming we can export data to specific file layouts or templates to satisfy the requirements of other systems; trigger emails from actions taken in a database; link and import data from external files automatically into an Access database; and so on.
 You won't find any other database package with this sort of functionality so readily available.

 7. The capabilities of Access are constantly improving - now with good web integration.

 With each new version of Microsoft Office, Access evolves bringing new capabilities.
-For example Access 2013 allows you to create fully-integrated web apps that enable users away from their desktops to enter and view information from your business' Access database system through a broswer on any web-enabled device.
+For example Access 2013 allows you to create fully-integrated web apps that enable users away from their desktops to enter and view information from your business' Access database system through a browser on any web-enabled device.
 This can be immensely useful to some businesses, and you can read more about some examples here.

 8. Often included in your existing Microsoft Office licence - for business users at least.